- Your children know more than you think they do

 There won’t necessarily be a 50:50 split

 There is no presumption in English law that your assets will be split 50:50.
-You are of course free to negotiate your own settlement using mediation and / or the help of lawyers and other specialists.
+You are of course free to negotiate your own settlement using mediation and / or the help of divorce attorneys and other specialists.
 If a court is asked to make a decision, that decision is final.
 Lawyers and mediators will help you apply the same criteria to your discussions as the court would.
 These are known as s25 Factors.
 S25 Matrimonial Causes Act 1973 only applies to married couples but the principles apply to non-married couples with children.
 The court will look at the needs of your children, the ability of each of you to earn money, the length of your marriage amongst other things.

 There are no ‘winners’ in divorce